vinayk02/CS336Project/readMe.txt

 REGISTER AND LOGIN FOR END-USER:
 Press sign in button, click on the link that says "Don't Have an account?
 Register" Then put in all the required info.
-Once your account is made click on sign in to login in.
+Once your account is made click on sign into login in.

 ADMIN LOGIN:
 Press sign in button, and click on link that says "Admin Login"